Remote stream with several fun waterfalls to climb (in) to.

 - Beauty/fun: 7/10.
 Quite remote, so most surely with little people if any.
 Clean water.
 Tons of waterfalls.
 Several pools where to dip into.
 You can end up in HK’s desert.

-- Difficulty: 6.5/10.
+- Difficulty (check this link if new here, this is not your standard HK hiking web): 6.5/10.
 There are some sections where the rocks in the water are quite smooth = slippery.
 Rock scrambling around is simple.
 Several route options which require navigation skills.

 - It can get long.
 In our case, easy pace with little stops, over 5 hours.